-- Philosophy: 3 credits.
+Philosophy: 3 credits.
 PL 300.

 - Other World Civilizations: 3 credits.
 SS 354, which meets General Education Other World Civilizations requirement (G9)

 Upon graduating from the Fashion Business Management BS program, students will be skilled in the following:

 - Business Fundamentals: Students will be able to make informed decisions utilizing current technology and business methodology to assess, analyze and solve current and predicted situations and opportunities connected to Fashion Business Management.

-- Communication: Students will be able to effectively express judgments, and propose and support innovative business decisions through coherent written and verbal skills, utilizing the proper industry terminology.
+- Communication: Students will be able to effectively express judgements, and propose and support innovative business decisions through coherent written and verbal skills, utilizing the proper industry terminology.

 - Globalism: Students will have the ability to assess markets, make buys, manage production, communicate business needs and identify changing supply chain scenarios in a global workplace environment.